A Timeline of Local History

 1836 Surveyor General John Septimus Roe (pictured right) surveyed the Wongan Hills area naming Mount Matilda after his wife.

-1842 John Gilbert (memorial pictured) Naturalist came to the Wongan area to study the teeming wildlife.
+1842 John Gilbert, a Naturalist came to the Wongan area to study the teeming wildlife (memorial pictured below).

 1843 Slaters increased their extensive pastoral leases from Goomalling to the Wongan Hills borders at Kalguddering.